Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Lessons Learned

 \section{Lessons Learned}

 This section presents the insights we have gained from the selected work on large-scale vulnerability disclosure and notification.
-We also integrate the experience we learn from the community, support organisations, existing guidelines and standards to present the essence of the disclosure or notification procedure.
+The main focus is from the finder's perspective and academic research experience.
+We also integrate the experience we learn from the communities, support organisations, existing guidelines and standards to present the essence of the disclosure or notification procedure.

-With Table \ref{tab:disclosure}, \ref{tab:notification}, and \ref{tab:channel} presented as an overview of disclosure and notification operations, we first discuss the development of best practices from the experiences of the selected work in Section \ref{sec:development}.
+With Tables \ref{tab:disclosure}, \ref{tab:notification}, and \ref{tab:channel} presented as an overview of disclosure and notification operations, we first discuss the development of best practices from the experiences of the selected work in Section \ref{sec:development}.
 Then, we compare how the finders adopted the past best practices and what they learned from their operations in Section \ref{sec:comparison}.